ErraticPattern/obsidian-ideas/6 - Zettelkasten/Angel David Blanco.md

 ## Notes
 Great guy!
 As of now (20/12/2024) he is working in [[Starlab]] Barcelona.
 The company might soon cease to exist.
 For him, averaging is the best method to increase the [[signal-to-noise ratio]].
 He is not hesitant in rejecting channels, data, or participants.
 He frequently analyses EEG data by creating clusters of channels.
-One can see his workflow is very average-based.
+The reason he gave was that head sizes always differ between participants, therefore spatial accuracy is always potentially comprised One can see his workflow is very average-based.
 Additionally, he is very careful with his statistics.
 While he works mainly with the [[Neyman-Pearson approach]], he is shifting towards Bayesian statistics.
 ## Links

 - [Google Search](https://www.google.com/search?q=Angel+David+Blanco)